sumup-oss/circuit-ui/.changeset/cool-apes-live.md

 '@sumup/circuit-ui': patch
 ---

-Fixed the NotificationToast transitions issue, so the toast appear with smoother fade + height transition.
+Fixed the issue of the NotificationToast transition, now the toast appears with a smoother fade and height transition.